How the “Real Japan” Offers Healing to Depleted Individuals

 But that isolation is the exact aspect that preserves some cultural practices.
 In that way, perhaps the Japanese countryside is where that idea of a “Real Japan” is still alive.

-When I moved to the Japan countryside, I quickly realized that things were not going to be as accessible as they once were.
+When I moved to Japan’s countryside, I quickly realized that things were not going to be as accessible as they once were.
 As an American expat, I was accustomed to having every hyper-specific, ultra-niche product at my fingertips, (and with free shipping).
 But suddenly here in the inaka, I was an hour’s drive and an hour-long train ride away from a tiny airport, with every TV channel in a language I didn’t understand, and daily necessities that were strange and different.
-Isolated by both locations and experience.
+I am isolated by both location and experiences.

-At first, I wondered if I had cut off my own lifeline.
+Have I just cut off my own lifeline?
+I thought at first.
 But I soon discovered that this level of remoteness was unexpectedly rewarding.
 The key was to approach the experience with openness and without specific expectations.

 People sometimes ask me about the amenities and resources available in the inaka.
 Can you walk to a grocery store?
 Can you take a train to an airport easily?
 Is there a kids’ reading time at the local library?
 The answer to these questions is often an easy no.